tchajed/sys-verif-fa25/docs/assignments/assignment1.md

 We'll use the free online textbook Software Foundations to learn the basics of using Coq to prove theorems.
 You'll read the three early chapters ([Basics](https://softwarefoundations.cis.upenn.edu/lf-current/Basics.html), [Induction](https://softwarefoundations.cis.upenn.edu/lf-current/Induction.html), and [Logic](https://softwarefoundations.cis.upenn.edu/lf-current/Logic.html)) and do (a selection of) the exercises in Coq.

 Software Foundations is written as a Coq file per chapter, with places for you to fill in your answers.
 You should do the exercises in the sys-verif-fa24-proofs repo by filling out the missing definitions and proofs in the three chapter files in `src/software_foundations/`, `Basics.v`, `Induction.v`, and `Logic.v`.
-You should also read the chapters, either online or within VS Code (the HTML version is just a nice rendering of the Coq sources).
+You should also read the chapters, either online or within VS Code (the HTML version is a nice rendering of the Coq sources).

 Most of these chapters is assigned, but there are a few optional parts: